 Humans are social animals, and their ability to relate comfortably in social situations affects many important aspects of their lives, including family, education, work, leisure, dating, and relationships.

-Social phobia is a type of anxiety disorder.
 Although some anxiety in social situations is normal, people with social phobia have so much anxiety that they either avoid social situations or endure them with distress.
 About 13% of people have social phobia sometime in their life.
 The disorder affects about 9% of women and 7% of men during any 12-month period.
-Men are more likely than women to have the most severe form of social anxiety, avoidant personality disorder.

 People with social phobia are concerned that their performance or actions will seem inappropriate.
 Often, they worry that their anxiety will be obvious—that they will sweat, blush, vomit, or tremble or that their voice will quaver.
 They also worry that they will lose their train of thought or that they will not be able to find the words to express themselves.